raspberrypilearning/fart-detector/worksheet2.md

 print "\033[0;32mGREEN TEXT\033[0m"
 ```

-I know that looks like gibberish, but the format can be broken down like this:
+This may look complicated, but the format can be broken down like this:

 `START_SEQ``x;y;zm``DISPLAY_TEXT``END_SEQ`